Some posts contain compensated links. Please read this disclaimer for more info.

 Honoring the centuries-long naval history and sailing traditions in Zadar, the Zadarska Koka takes place each October, and as I learned, let me say, it was one of the most fun things in Zadar that I have done!

 When the regatta day rolled around, I was nervous – I had no idea what to expect – and did not want to make a fool out of myself.
-But, I should not have been so bothered, Iva had the most chilled crew.
-Boat owner Zvonko was warm and welcoming, while captain Luka, was happy to teach us all how things worked and teammate Martina, well she took to sailing like a fish to water (pun intended!) and last by not least Iva’s son, Ivano.
+But, I should not have been so bothered; Iva had the most chilled crew.
+Boat owner Zvonko was warm and welcoming, while captain Luka was happy to teach us all how things worked and teammate Martina, well she took to sailing like a fish to water (pun intended!) and last by not least, Iva’s son, Ivano.

-I will not lie, I think that I helped for less than 5 minutes of the whole regatta, I was far too busy taking photos and being mesmerized by the sails passing me by.
+I will not lie; I think that I helped for less than 5 minutes of the whole regatta; I was far too busy taking photos and being mesmerized by the sails passing me by.
 Whoopsie, sorry guys, I promise to do better next year.

 We came, almost last, but who cares – we had a blast, and no one was bothered about being on the water till 5 pm.
-We landed ashore hours after the winners had crossed the lines, yet we still had time to sit back at the dock, and down a beer and a bite to eat and smile about the days events.
+We landed ashore hours after the winners had crossed the lines, yet we still had time to sit back at the dock and down a beer and a bite to eat and smile about the days’ events.

 Short History Of The Zadarska Koka

 The Zadarska Koka gets its name from a 15th-century merchant ship, the “coca” or Spanish carrack ship.
-This type of masted ocean-going sailing ship was widely used to transport various goods in that time, its round hull boasting a huge cargo capacity.
+This type of masted ocean-going sailing ship was widely used to transport various goods at that time, its round hull boasting a huge cargo capacity.